azazel75/transaction/README.rst

-This package will give you the tools to ensure that even if the computation is not immediate, the execution of the coroutine(s) is guranteed to happen in the context of the coroutine that is calling the special method.
+This package will give you the tools to ensure that even if the computation is not immediate, the execution of the coroutine(s) is guaranteed to happen in the context of the coroutine that is calling the special method.

 A package that works in tandem with this is `metapensiero.signal`__